 After I had served for one year, my family wanted to test my ability to venture out on my own.
 They helped me move out at age 25, with the help of the Social Security Income I was receiving as a disabled person.
 I moved into a Senior Living Unit, which I could live at because of my disability.

 After my mission, about 1 year later, my family needed a change of scenery, so they moved to Utah.
 Three months before they moved however, I again met with Doctor Diachic, because my medications were again losing their ability to help.
-She put me on Abilify, which began to work great.
+She put me on Abilify, a newer medicating, which began to work great!

-After successfully living on my own for 4 and a half years with no roommates at all, two of which I only had this sister living nearby, and having acquired a job in 2005 in a sheltered work environment through my church, at a Deseret Industries in Mira Mesa California, I received a call from my Mom.
+After successfully living on my own for 4 and a half years with no roommates at all, two of which I only had this sister living nearby, and having acquired a job in 2005, in a sheltered work environment through my church, at a Deseret Industries in Chula Vista California, I received a call from my Mom.
 She said that they decided to buy a house in Utah, and that they would let me come live in the condo they had originally purchased when they moved there.

 They moved out December 31, 2005, and I moved in January 1, 2006, after the biggest young single adult Church New Year’s Southern California Bash in history.
 I loved it!

 Once in Utah, I immediately got a job with the help of my Dad, through this same Deseret Industries, a thrift store outreach program to help people get back on their feet through The Church of Jesus Christ of Latter-Day Saints.
 Other jobs soon followed, each one an improvement from the last.